Guy Logiest: Career

 Guillaume Logiest was born in Ghent, Belgium to a French-speaking family.
 He was called Guy by his family and associates.
 He entered the military as a young man and made his career there.

 He was assigned to colonial Rwanda as the highest-ranking military officer.
 Belgium had assigned military officers as its top colonial administrators in the colony.
 From 1959 to 1962, Logiest served as special military resident, and High Representative (1962) of Rwanda.
 In 1959 the Hutu majority overthrew the Tutsi monarchy in the Rwandan Revolution.
 It had controlled much of the country for centuries.
 Although in the minority, the Tutsi had been favored by the German and Belgian colonial administrations.

 During the years when Rwanda was developing institutions to gain independence from colonial rule, Logiest helped guide the creation of a political framework for administration.
 This included preparation for elections, with the expected result that the Hutu majority would take power.
 Until Rwanda's full independence in 1962, Logiest continued to serve as Belgium's highest official representative in Rwanda.

+Later Logiest also was head of the Belgian military mission to the Congo, where he actively countered popular supporters of deceased Patrice Lumumba.